-When To Use a Semicolon (Examples)
+Semicolon: The 2 Ways to Use a ;

 Pick meeeee . . .

 There it is.
 You heard it, too.
 Don’t try to tell me you didn’t.
 That was the sound of a semicolon in the throes of a self-esteem battle.
+Poor semicolon, the most misunderstood punctuation mark.

+If you’re not sure how to use semicolons in your writing, you’re in the write place (oops, sorry, bad habit).
+Read on for:

+Semicolon.
+A punctuation mark that is stronger than a comma, used either to separate two independent clauses or to separate items in a list when there are parenthetical commas present.

+The semicolon is sometimes called a super comma, and rightly so, because it can act as a kind of upgrade when just one comma isn’t enough or is confusing.

-Why Most Writers Don’t Know When To Use a Semicolon
+Why Most People Don’t Know When to Use a Semicolon (;)

-If the semicolon was just a little less top-heavy, then it would be a comma, and rightfully used and appreciated.

-Sadly, many writers have a confused relationship with the semicolon, not really sure how or when to use semicolons in their lovely sentences.
+Sadly, many writers have a confusing relationship with the semicolon, not really sure how or when to use them in their lovely sentences.

 Some have rejected it outright, including Kurt Vonnegut, who said that the only reason to use a semicolon would be “to show you’ve been to college.”